neursh/open-meteo-dart/README.md

 For example, to get the hourly temperature in London, 2 meters above sea level using `Weather`:

+> [!NOTE]
+All inputs to the API have been adapted to Dart-friendly variables.
+Time arguments are `DateTime` objects, and many parameters have enum representations.

 ```dart
 Weather weather = Weather(
   latitude: 52.52,